 - Outreach: Educating the public about the needs of loons and the importance of maintaining a respectful distance forms an important part of LPC's outreach activities.
-The Squam Lake Loon Initiative has resulted in a dramatically increased outreach to the Squam Lake community and visitors through weekly presentations at the Rockywold-Deephaven Camps (RDC) on Squam Lake and twice-weekly loon cruises on the lake in partnership with the Squam Lakes Natural Science Center.
-In addition to these regular talks, LPC gives other presentations in the Squam area, including annual presentations at the Holderness Central School's environmental education week and programs at the Squam Lakes Association.
-Outreach was challenging in 2020 due to the coronavirus pandemic, but a more limited number of loon cruises with the Squam Lakes Natural Science Center resumed in July for a total of 8 loon cruises in July and August.
-LPC staff gave 4 other presentations around Squam Lake in 2020, and Tiffany's e-newsletters continue to provide updates on Squam's loons to over 400 people during the summer. - Loon Chick Watch: In 2019, LPC collaborated with the Squam Lakes Association (SLA) on the sixth year of the Loon Chick Watch program on Squam to protect loon chicks from boat disturbances and collisions.
-Due to constraints of the pandemic, SLA was not able to partner on the program in 2020, but a more limited and informal program continued, including assistance from the Lakes Region Conservation Corps. - Mitigating effects of climate change: Covers on loon nesting rafts help protect loons from avian predators and provide shade for incubating loons, which can easily overheat.
-In addition, LPC deployed experimental covers on two rafts on Squam from 2018 through 2020 to test whether these new covers provide more shade for nesting loons to help loons cope with a warmer climate.
+The Squam Lake Loon Initiative resulted in dramatically increased outreach to the Squam Lake community and visitors through weekly presentations at the Rockywold-Deephaven Camps (RDC) on Squam Lake and twice-weekly loon cruises on the lake in partnership with the Squam Lakes Natural Science Center.
+In addition to these regular talks, LPC gives other presentations in the Squam area, including programs at the Squam Lakes Association.
+Tiffany's e-newsletters continue to provide updates on Squam's loons to over 400 people during the summer. - Loon Chick Watch: LPC continues to collaborate with the Squam Lakes Association (SLA) for the Loon Chick Watch program on Squam to protect loon chicks from boat disturbances and collisions.
+Due to constraints of the pandemic, a more limited and informal program continues in 2021 with assistance from the Lakes Region Conservation Corps. - Mitigating effects of climate change: Covers on loon nesting rafts help protect loons from avian predators and provide shade for incubating loons, which can easily overheat.
+In addition, LPC deployed experimental covers on two rafts on Squam from 2018 through 2021 to test whether these new covers provide more shade for nesting loons to help loons cope with a warmer climate.
 LPC's nest cameras also help us understand the impacts of climate change on nesting loons by allowing LPC to assess nest attendance during heat waves and observe behavioral signs of heat stress in incubating loons. - 3) Identifying levels and sources of contaminants: LPC continues to investigate contaminants as one of many possible contributors to both reduced survival and reduced breeding success of Squam's loons.
 In spring 2017, LPC submitted a report on the results of our sediment sampling to New Hampshire Department of Environmental Services (DES) and requested that DES address this issue as soon as possible with options and plans for mitigation (see pg.
 13).
 Since the submission of this report to DES, staff from LPC, DES, the Squam Lakes Association (SLA), and Plymouth State University (PSU) have met on several occasions to review LPC's findings and plan our next steps to address this issue.
 This has been an education for LPC in the limits of what falls under the purview of DES: contamination in a lake ecosystem in a top-level predator but which is not clearly from a distinct point source falls through the established programs of DES.
 Consequently, there is little if any state funding to address the issue.